 Note: the task for working group Members in this breakout is to rank in order of priority, and time permitting, begin to develop top 3-5 ideas.
 Before prioritizing, the breakout group can decide if some ideas can be lumped together (e.g., possibly #2 and 9, and 10 and 11).

+Remove the requirement to have sponsorship from an existing member org.
+(Yeshi, CPUC; Dany, ICF).

 Present tangible power/decision-making authority, value proposition, and impact for Members (Dany, ICF)

 Provide transparency about selection process (Dany, ICF)